Browse documentation

 bun scripts/run_test262_suite.ts --filter "built-ins/Array/*" --output=results.json

 The runner clones test262 into a tempdir on first use, or accepts an existing checkout via --suite-dir.
-See bun scripts/run_test262_suite.ts --help for the full flag set, including --categories, --max-tests, --mode={interpreted,bytecode}, --jobs, --timeout-ms, and --max-memory.
+See bun scripts/run_test262_suite.ts --help for the full option set, including --categories, --max-tests, --mode={interpreted,bytecode}, --jobs, --timeout-ms, and --max-memory.

-# Console summary (printed after test results)
+# Console summary (printed after execution)

 ./build/GocciaTestRunner tests --coverage